aiven/aiven-docs/docs/marketplace-setup.md

 1. After entering your email address, you will be sent an email to confirm your registration.
 Click the link.
-1. You can now proceed to the [Aiven console for GCP](https://console.gcp.aiven.io/), where you can manage your Aiven services as normal.
+1. You can now proceed to the [Aiven console for Google Cloud](https://console.gcp.aiven.io/), where you can manage your Aiven services as normal.

 :::note

-- The URL to log into your GCP subscription is [console.gcp.aiven.io](https://console.gcp.aiven.io).
+- The URL to log into your Google Cloud subscription is [console.gcp.aiven.io](https://console.gcp.aiven.io).
   Do not confuse it with Aiven Console URL: [console.aiven.io](https://console.aiven.io).

-- If you have an existing Aiven account, create an Aiven GCP account using the Aiven GCP console.
+- If you have an existing Aiven account, create an Aiven Google Cloud account using the Aiven Google Cloud console.
 When coming back to Aiven in the future, use [https://console.gcp.aiven.io](https://console.gcp.aiven.io) to log in.

-- When you view the Aiven page on GCP Marketplace, a new **MANAGE ON PROVIDER** is available.
-It takes you to the Aiven GCP Console at [https://console.gcp.aiven.io](https://console.gcp.aiven.io).
+- When you view the Aiven page on Google Cloud Marketplace, a new **MANAGE ON PROVIDER** is available.
+It takes you to the Aiven Google Cloud Console at [https://console.gcp.aiven.io](https://console.gcp.aiven.io).

 :::